Structure of the Investment Corporation

 A supervisory director has the authority to supervise the conduct of business by the executive director(s).

-The board of directors (Board) has the authority to approve the convocation of a general meeting of unitholders and the execution of other specific responsibilities set forth in the AITIC.
+The board of directors (Board) has the authority to approve the convocation of a general unitholders' meeting and the execution of other specific responsibilities set forth in the AITIC.
 The Board also has the authorities set forth in the AITIC and the Articles, as well as the authority to supervise the conduct of business by the executive director(s).
 Unless otherwise stipulated by law or the Articles, decisions at a Board meeting require that a majority of persons qualified to vote are in attendance and that a majority of those in attendance vote in favor.

 3. Accounting Auditor